Tejasanala/Proc/concept.md

   The most used OS is linux accross the world.

 Advantages of linux:
-ditross: we r using is alpine
+ditross: we r using is alpine linux it is just 256mb
 ![alt text](image-6.png)
+the above r few destross used

 - Free
 - open source(linux is used my manyyyyy people like google,amazon etccc so if any bug is found then it can be modified by any developer coz their company system will be crashed .so they will develop / correct the bug.)